Jordan Crane (cartoonist)

 Jordan Crane (born September 8, 1973) is an American comics creator.

-Crane first emerged in 1996 with the anthology NON, which he edited, contributed to, and published.
+A Los Angeles native, Crane first emerged in 1996 with the anthology NON, which he edited, contributed to, and published (under the company name Red Ink).
 This anthology combines influences from Art Spiegelman's RAW and newer comics artists.
-After two more issues of NON, he moved to Massachusetts and began collaborating with the now defunct comics publisher Highwater Books.
+After two more issues of NON, Crane moved to Massachusetts and began collaborating with Highwater Books.
 (There are five issues of NON in total, all including work by Crane.)